General Academic Plan - Bachelor’s Degree

 Minimum Hours Required to Graduate – 120 Note: some majors require additional hours.

-Students are advised that the statement of minimum hours required to graduate assumes the student does not need developmental coursework and has met all requirements outlined for the major in question.
+Students are advised that the statement of minimum hours required to graduate assumes the student has met all requirements outlined for the major in question.
 Additional coursework taken beyond liberal education or major requirements may result in the accumulation of credit hours beyond the stated minimum needed to graduate.
 Likewise, students should note that special professional accreditation requirements of a particular field of study may require hours in excess of the minimum 120 stated above.
 Individual programs of study should be consulted for specific requirements.

 A grade of D in a liberal education class is permitted except in these cases: